Our Team

 Leah Pallant

-Operations Associate
+Operations Manager

 Leah Pallant

-Operations Associate
+Operations Manager

-Leah Pallant is the Operations Associate at Pillars Fund, where she is responsible for ideating and codifying the systems and processes that keep the organization running smoothly as it grows.
+Leah Pallant is the Operations Manager at Pillars Fund, where she is responsible for ideating and codifying the systems and processes that keep the organization running smoothly as it grows.
 She moved into this position after spending three years working as a part-time Executive Assistant to the Pillars leadership team.

 Leah comes from a background in healthcare and insurance advocacy.
 After a year in AmeriCorps, she helped oversee the initial implementation of the Affordable Care Act at Federally Qualified Health Centers in the greater Cleveland area, where she focused on navigating the system for immigrant and refugee populations.
 Leah consulted on the rollout of expanded Medicaid in Ohio, created culturally and linguistically appropriate resources for accessing the United States healthcare and insurance systems, and worked as a healthcare navigator with the 211 call center based at the United Way of Greater Cleveland, assisting individuals with accessing medications, care, transportation, and other support services.